-- Young children through 8th grade-for each re-evaluation a complete audiological, otological, and communication assessment (Part A, B, and C) should be strongly considered.
-An aided audiogram provides valuable information as to how a student accesses information in the classroom.
-Otological (part A) re-evaluation may not be recommended if the previous two evaluations show no medical changes. - High School student re-evaluation-if hearing has remained consistent and there are no significant academic changes, the audiological, otological and communication assessment (part A, B, and C) are not required.
+- Young children through 8th grade-for each re-evaluation a complete audiological, and communication assessment (Part A, B, and C) should be strongly considered.
+An aided audiogram provides valuable information as to how a student accesses information in the classroom. - High School student re-evaluation-if hearing has remained consistent and there are no significant academic changes, the audiological, and communication assessment (part B, and C) are not required.
 Communication Assessment (part C) may be recommended if there have been changes to or questions concerning the student's mode of communication.
 The parent may have updated audiological information from routine visits for hearing aid or cochlear implant maintenance that can be shared with the assessment team upon request. - Change in services- if service providers feel a service is no longer needed, a SCORE meeting should be held to discuss which portions of the evaluation may be needed to discontinue the service. - Suspected change in hearing ability- if a service provider or teacher suspects a change in the student's hearing ability or speech production, a conference/ SCORE meeting should be held to determine if new evaluation/services are needed.
 A parent conversation may reveal new information from the student's private audiologist that may also provide helpful information for service providers.